LopemigueISEP/lei-24-s2-1nb-g312/docs/sprintC/US026/02.analysis/Readme.md

-# US006 - Create a Task
+# US026 - Assign one or more vehicles to an entry in the Agenda.

 ## 2. Analysis